1norqaq/1norqaq/README.md

 Hi!
 I’m Haoran, a Master’s student in Trustworthy & Responsible AI at École Polytechnique.
 I’m currently working on AI fairness and evaluation as a research intern at HrFlow.ai.

-I work on Trustworthy AI, LLMs Evaluation, and AI Safety, with a focus on statistically rigorous and falsifiable audit protocols for production ML systems.
-My current work spans LLM-as-judge auditing, AI safety evaluation, and fairness audits for AI-assisted hiring, including recruitment models, LLM-based hiring tools, and human decision bias.
-I‘m open to PhD positions and 2027 industry roles.
+I work on Trustworthy AI, LLM Evaluation, and AI Safety, with a focus on statistically rigorous and falsifiable audit protocols for production ML systems.
+My current work spans LLM-as-judge auditing, fairness audits for AI-assisted hiring, recruitment model evaluation, LLM-based hiring tools, and human decision bias.
+I'm open to PhD positions and 2027 industry roles.